Wednesday, September 24, 2025

 Why do leftists loudly rage about such a thing?
 Furthermore, why do they lie about it as this radio host did, echoing those tens of millions who think the same thing, many of whom are convinced they must revile a Charlie Kirk for being so openly demonstrative about those truths?

 Beyond other certainly legitimate considerations, one of the most significant reasons is leftists like to virtue-signal.
-They live their lives so insecure that their only identity is in how much they can show people how wholesomely good they are.
+They live their lives so insecure that their only identity is in how much they can show people how wholesomely good they are in their tikkum olam ("repair the world") crusade.
 And one of the very best ways they can show that is by blasting their "anti-racist" virtue anywhere they can.
 "Look at all that I'm doing to help out the black and brown person!
-Lookit me!
+Look at me!
 I give money and I volunteer and I vote for the wholesomely good politicians and I support this and that group doing things to make sure black and brown people are no longer poor and downtrodden and oppressed and victimized especially by the white person bad-thing-or-another!
 And if you don't help black and brown people in the way I am then you must hate them."
-Thing is, whole organizations have been formed making millions of dollars either in donations or flat-out government subsidies to help poor and downtrodden people -- of course to keep the gravy train flowing they need enough people to be interminably poor and downtrodden so the very wholesomely good leftist organizations may be there to "help" them.
+Thing is, to go crazy laboring to help poor downtrodden black and brown people, whole organizations have been formed making millions of dollars either in donations (mostly from guilt-ridden dread-filled rich white people) or flat-out government grants and subsidies -- of course to keep the gravy train flowing they need enough people to be interminably poor and downtrodden so the very wholesomely good leftist organizations may be there to "help" them.

 This is the thinking.
 If I am inaccurate with this assessment about the basics of leftist thought, forgive me.
 But I think I'm pretty close.
 I know there is so much more to it related to the materialist, humanist, Epicurean perspective woven into all of it, as well as any number of other social, political, even religious and economic factors involved.